 - Balconies or smaller bedrooms: Less than 44 inches

-Motor finishing is something to consider when you prefer a match with your cabinet hardware and doorknobs.
-Meanwhile, another great tip for you is to consider the blade finishing to match or complement the flooring, furniture, and paint color.
+The motor finish is to consider when you prefer a match with your cabinet hardware or wall colour.
+Another great tip for you is considering the blade finishing matching or complementing the flooring, furniture, and paint colour.